RockLikeAmadeus/swe-toolbox/language-reference/python-reference/README.md

 When it comes to which version of Python to use (2 or 3), just use Python 3 unless you're explicitly working on a legacy Python 2 codebase.
 That's the default behavior with Anaconda, anyway.

-# I want to execute simple commands in the REPL.
+# I want to execute simple commands in the REPL

 Run the interpreter with `$ python` or, for more features, `$ ipython`.
 If you're on Windows, you may need to do this from the Anaconda Prompt terminal.

 To exit either, run `quit()`.

-# I just want to write a quick script with <language>
+# I just want to write a quick script with Python

 Run scripts with `$ python main.py`